Individuals Not Licensed as a Life Agent or Licensed as a Life Agent for Less than One Year

 Step 2 - The Individual Application for Life Settlement Broker License includes an Applicant Certification which requires the applicant to certify that they have reviewed sections 10113.1 through 10113.3 of the California Insurance Code and Section 2548.1 et seq.
 (Life Settlements) of Title 10 of the California Code of Regulations.
 In addition, applicants must certify their understanding that pursuant to sections 10113.1(g)(2)(D) and 10113.2(b) of the CIC, any false statement may subject their application to denial and may subject their license/s to suspension and revocation.

-Step 3 - The fee for the Individual Application for Life Settlement Broker License is $140, which is for a one-year period.
+Step 3 - The fee for the Individual Application for Life Settlement Broker License is $141 (effective March 17, 2014, this fee will be $155), which is for a one-year period.
 To continue brokering life settlements, the life settlement broker license will need to be renewed annually.
 If the individual is also licensed as a life agent, at the one year anniversary of the life agent license the life settlement broker becomes eligible for the two year life settlement notification.

 Step 4 - Individuals who are not licensed as a life agent or individuals that have held a life agent license for less than one year must complete 15 hours of education related to life settlements and life settlement transactions, as required and approved by the Commissioner, prior to operating as a broker.
 Certificates of Completion verifying completion of the 15 hours of education must be submitted with the Individual Application for Life Settlement Broker License.
 To find a Life Settlement Broker course, select the Education Provider and Course Search to retrieve the list of available life settlement broker courses.